khubyar/sample-sns-sqs-multi-region/README.md

 ![alt text](images/diagram.jpg)

+## How it works

+This demo deploys a multi-region message processing architecture with the following components:
+- SNS topics in both primary and secondary regions
+- an active and dr SQS queues in both regions, including their respective SNS subscriptions
+- Four Lambda functions (one per queue) to process messages
+- A CloudWatch dashboard for monitoring message flow
+- Rquired IAM permissions and policies

+Message flow in normal operation:
+1. The producer publishes messages to the SNS topic in the primary region
+2. The primary SNS topic fans out messages to:
+    - The active SQS queue in the primary region
+    - The dr SQS queue in the primary region
+3. Lambda functions process messages from both queues

+During failover:
+1. The producer switches to publishing messages to the SNS topic in the secondary region
+2. The secondary SNS topic fans out messages to:
+    - The active SQS queue in the secondary region
+    - The dr SQS queue in the secondary region
+3. Lambda functions in the secondary region take over message processing

 ## Prerequisites
 - AWS SAM CLI configured with appropriate permissios
 - Ruby 2.7 or later(for running the producer script)